|Guide||♦||12 Triplogs||0 Topics|

-After about 4 miles the Temporal Canyon trial takes off to the left and the Walker Canyon trail Continues uphill for about a thousand foot climb over the hill and down into Walker Canyon.
-The 4x4 road gets narrower and scarier after the temporal gulch trailhead and ends at Upper Walker tank that is really a cement dam across the creek.
+After about 4 miles the Temporal Canyon trail takes off to the left and the Walker Canyon trail Continues uphill for about a thousand-foot climb over the hill and down into Walker Canyon.
+The 4x4 road gets narrower and scarier after the Temporal Gulch trailhead and ends at Upper Walker tank that is a cement dam across the creek.
 It is a pretty reliable source of water.
-The Walker Canyon Trail officially begins hear and you cross into Mount Wrightson Wilderness.
+The Walker Canyon Trail officially begins here and you cross into Mount Wrightson Wilderness.

 We choose to make a right and descend the Chinaman to tunnel springs and then on to Gardner canyon continuing our adventure and following this section of the AZT.
 It is on the northern slope and had 3 to 6 inches of snow.